We are searching for

 • Keeping tires within a certain tread depth

 • Annoying Mileage Restrictions: To try to keep vehicle's in the best condition possible many dealerships will tack on mileage restrictions to your lease terms.
 These terms are up for negotiation, and many lesser's will be open to trading higher monthly payments for a higher mileage limit.
-Be careful though!
+When deciding whether to lease or buy a car, be careful though!
 Dealerships will usually charge a fee if this limit is exceeded, further increasing your overall costs.

 Pros of Buying a Car: